Adrienne is a certified dog trainer, behavior consultant, former veterinarian assistant, and author of "Brain Training for Dogs."

 Looking for the best products to stop your dog from eating poop?
 Well, when it comes to poop eating in dogs, it's important to first determine what is causing this behavior in the first place.

-Doing some troubleshooting is important because you want to get to the root of the problem, as sometimes Rover's behavior is trying to tell us that something is amiss. . .
-Just as you don't want to just take pain relievers while ignoring the underlying source of the pain, you don't want to suppress poop eating behavior without first analyzing if there's some underlying problem that needs some deserved attention.
+Doing some troubleshooting is important because you want to get to the root of the problem, as sometimes Rover's behavior is trying to tell us that something is amiss.
+Just as you wouldn't want to just take pain relievers while ignoring the underlying source of the pain, you don't want to suppress poop-eating behavior without first determining if there's some underlying problem that needs some attention.
 The following are some possible causes for poop eating behavior in dogs.

-Note: This article will address only dogs who eat their own stool.
+Note: This article addresses only dogs who eat their own stool.

 Your first stop when dealing with poop-eating behavior should be the vet's office.
 As mentioned, you don't want to suppress poop eating without knowing if there's a medical cause first!